mozilla-services/contile/test-engineering/smoke/README.md

-# smoke-tests
+# smoke tests

-This directory contains code for a smoke-test suite for Contile deployments.
+This directory contains code for a smoke test suite for Contile deployments.

 ## Setup